Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 Inspired by the short story of the same name written by spawn of Stephen King Joe Hill, the upcoming feature adaptation (in theaters everywhere June 24) marks the second horror collaboration between Hawke and writer-director Scott Derrickson, who previously teamed up for 2012's Sinister.
 Indeed, Hawke calls The Black Phone a companion piece to that project, and it's not hard to see why.
 Based on the featurette, it looks like Derrickson will once again dip into the medium of grainy home movies, turning cartridges of Super 8 celluloid into pure nightmare fuel, just like he did with Sinister.

-Kicking off in 1970s suburbia, the story centers around Finney Shaw (Mason Thames), a 13-year-old boy who finds himself a captive of the aforementioned killer, whom the public has dubbed "The Grabber."
+Kicking off in 1970s suburbia, the story centers around Finney Blake (Mason Thames), a 13-year-old boy who finds himself a captive of the aforementioned killer, whom the public has dubbed "The Grabber."
 Trapped in the man's dingy and soundproof basement, Finney attempts to escape a certain doom by relying on supernatural advice from The Grabber's previous victims, who make contact from beyond the grave via the titular telephone.